-In addition to the sharp, ringing sound of the Kulintang, hitting the sticks together or to the frame of the Kulintang can create a contrasting wooden sound.
+In contrast to the sharp-ringing sound of the Kulintang.
+Hitting the sticks with each other or the frame of the Kulintang creates a more wooden sound.

 Playing the Gongs Upside Down

-Placing the gongs upside down on the rack and hitting them along the rim creates a resonating sound that produces overtones.
-The production of overtones depends on the qualities of each individual set of gongs, and will thus vary among players.
+Placing the gongs upside down on the rack and hitting it with along the rim creates a resonating sound that somehow produces overtones.
+The production of overtones are actually inconsistent depending on the gongs you have.

-I have seen this technique used by the natives of Mindanao, specifically with bottles used as a substitute for the Kulintang gongs.
-This technique has been quite personal for me because of the Covid-19 pandemic that we have been experiencing as I worked on this project.
-When the schools closed down during the lockdown period, we left our instruments at the university and only a few of us had our own Kulintang sets.
-It was important for us to find ways to create our own instruments so we could still play in our homes.
+Although I have seen this technique done by the natives of Mindanao, using bottles as a substitute for the Kulintang gongs.
+This technique has been quite personal for me because of the given Covid-19 pandemic that we are in right now.
+When the schools closed down during the lockdown we left our instruments at the university and only a few of us had our own Kulintang set.
+That is why I thought of a way to at least come up with our own instruments so we can still play in our houses.

-In a video project I made, I substituted the Kulintang ensemble with things that you can find inside your home such as pots, cans and water containers.
-Originally my plan was to also substitute the Kulitang itself, but since there were students who had their Kulitangs with them, I opted to use the Kulitang instead.
+In a video project I made, I substituted the Kulintang ensemble with things that you can find inside your home like pots, cans and water containers.
+Originally my plan was to also substitute the Kulitang itself but since there were students who had their Kulitangs with them, I opted to use the Kulitang instead.

 Katheleen Nicole Cahis